Trains from Los Angeles to Atlanta

 Which train should you take from Los Angeles to Atlanta?

-Amtrak is the one and only train line which connects Los Angeles, California to Atlanta, Georgia.
+Amtrak is the one and only train line which connects Los Angeles to Atlanta.
 The schedule is relatively limited as the train only runs twice a day.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
 On average, there are 2 Amtrak trains from Los Angeles to Atlanta every day, as well as 0 trips on the weekends, with prices starting from €176.

 Frequently Asked Questions

 Is it safe to travel by train from Los Angeles to Atlanta during the COVID-19 pandemic?

 Our train partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, train carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.